MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ## Learning

-These are the connectors under learning.
+The following table lists the learning connectors that are available.

 |Connector name|Publisher|Description|
 |:------ |:----------- |:----------- |
 |getAbstract|getAbstract|The getAbstract Microsoft Graph connector enhances your Microsoft Copilot with verified business knowledge from leading experts.
 The connector delivers fully indexed and licensed knowledge from domains like leadership & strategy, sales, marketing, corporate Finance, digital transformation, and many more, helping your employees solve business issues right in the flow of work.
 For more information, see [getAbstract connector](https://www.getabstract.com/en/connector).|
 |Go1|Go1|Go1 integration with Microsoft Search allows your employees to find and access learning from Microsoft Search, in places like the Microsoft 365 app or SharePoint.
 Your employees can learn directly from Microsoft Search in their normal day-to-day routine.
 For more information, see [Go1 connector](https://www.go1.com/integrations/microsoft).|

-## People, Human Resources Information Systems (HRIS)
+## Human resources and recruiting

-The following connectors are under people and Human Resource Information Systems (HRIS).
-More information can be found in the [overview page](/graph/peopleconnectors).
+The following table lists the human resources and recruiting connectors that are available.
+More information can be found on the [overview page](/graph/peopleconnectors).

 |Connector name|Publisher|Description|
 | -------- | -------- | -------- |